-artificial intelligence, Using crowdfunding, and other novel approaches to blockchain evaluate proposals for breakthrough and marketcreating innovations
+6. Using crowdfunding, artificial intelligence, blockchain and other novel approaches to help evaluate proposals for breakthrough and market-creating innovations

 In fields as diverse as scientific research, entrepreneurship and the arts, crowds of interested stakeholders are increasingly responsible for deciding which innovations to fund, a task largely performed at present by business angels and venture capitalists, lenders or experts hired by grant-making bodies.
 Little is known about how much the crowd differs from investors, lenders or experts in judging which proposals to support, how rational the crowd is in making funding decisions, and what tools might best assist the crowd in this process.
 Artificial intelligence (AI) is also being tested in many areas as a complement to human judgment in making funding and investment decisions.
 In addition, experiments with using blockchain for managing and verifying business identities, records and transactions are underway.
 This study will examine the potential of using crowdfunding, AI, blockchain and other novel approaches to help evaluate close-to-market innovation-driven proposals, especially those submitted in response to the SME Instrument call.